cerberus-ab/get-mixed-content/README.md

 # Get mixed content
-Simple nodejs script for checking mixed content on https page.
+Simple nodejs script for checking HTTPS page for unsecure HTTP requests which are considered mixed content.

-This is not a production ready code, just my simple script which helped me one day and which also can be a little example of using JavaScript.
+This is not a production-ready code, just my simple script which helped me one day and which also can be a little example of using JavaScript.
 The script does not render document and does not process inline styles.. so, it should be the next iteration.
+Also the script does not classify mixed content as passive/display or active content, it is pretty simply.

 ### Instruction
 Be sure you have nodejs `>=6.0.0`, and then:
 ```
 $ node getmixc.js URL
 ```
-will show you mixed content requests on the https page by URL.
+will show you unsecure requests on the HTTPS page by URL.

 ### Examples
-Page with unsecure mixed content requests:
+Page with unsecure requests:
 ```
 $ node getmixc.js https://courses.pepperdine.edu/access/content/user/alan.regan/public/Content%20Example%20Unsecured
 Mixed content requests on the page (2):